You Know You Should Be Posting Video. You Just Don't Have the Time.

 Content compounds, like product features

 A blog post has a half-life of days.
-A well-optimised YouTube Short can generate views for months.
-Building a library of faceless video content creates a compounding distribution asset — every video you publish adds another entry point for potential customers to discover your product.
+A well-optimised YouTube Short can stay visible for months.
+Building a library of short-form video content creates a compounding distribution asset — every video you publish adds another touchpoint keeping your audience engaged with your product.

 Here's how SyncStudio's pipeline maps to a SaaS founder's workflow.